SQL Snippets

 Overview

-A SQL snippet is defined as a name (e.g. my_snippet
+A snippet is defined by a name (e.g. revenue) and a replacement text

-There are 2 categories of SQL Snippets:
+There are two categories of SQL snippets:

 Built-in Snippets

-Snippet | Description |
+| Snippet | Value |

-[CLUVIO_USER_EMAIL] | The e-mail address of the logged-in user or NULL for sharing links or dashboards sent via dashboard schedule. |
+[CLUVIO_USER_EMAIL] | E-mail address of the logged-in user, or NULL for sharing links and scheduled e-mails. |

-[CLUVIO_USER_FIRSTNAME] | The first name of the logged-in user or NULL for sharing links or dashboards sent via dashboard schedule. |
+[CLUVIO_USER_FIRSTNAME] | First name of the logged-in user, or NULL for sharing links and scheduled e-mails. |

-[CLUVIO_USER_LASTNAME] | The last name of the logged-in user or NULL for sharing links or dashboards sent via dashboard schedule. |
+[CLUVIO_USER_LASTNAME] | Last name of the logged-in user, or NULL for sharing links and scheduled e-mails. |

-[CLUVIO_USER_ROLE] | 'admin', 'analyst' or 'viewer' for logged-in users or NULL for sharing links or dashboards sent via dashboard schedule. |
+[CLUVIO_USER_ROLE] | 'admin', 'analyst' or 'viewer' for logged-in users, or NULL for sharing links and scheduled e-mails. |

-[CLUVIO_DASHBOARD_NAME] | The name of the dashboard on which the report or dynamic filter is displayed. |
+[CLUVIO_DASHBOARD_NAME] | Name of the dashboard on which the report or dynamic filter is displayed. |

-[CLUVIO_DASHBOARD_ID] | The ID of the dashboard on which the report or dynamic filter is displayed. |
+[CLUVIO_DASHBOARD_ID] | ID of the dashboard on which the report or dynamic filter is displayed. |

 SELECT [CLUVIO_USER_EMAIL], [CLUVIO_USER_FIRSTNAME], [CLUVIO_USER_LASTNAME], [CLUVIO_USER_ROLE],